nian-liu/PiCANet/README.md

 ## Citing our work
-Please kindly cite our work in your publications if it helps your research:
+Please cite our work if it helps your research:
 ```
 @inproceedings{liu2018picanet,
   title={PiCANet: Learning Pixel-wise Contextual Attention for Saliency Detection},